SiegeEngineers/WololoKingdoms/README.md

 If you don't need to use an offline installation though, make sure that checkbox is unchecked, to avoid potential issues.
 - **Q**: Why is my interface is messed up?
 It looks like this: https://imgur.com/a/xouXF **A**: This happens if you reinstalled an older version of the compatibility patch after installing WololoKingdoms.
 To fix it, you can go into the Age2HD folder and delete the "compatslp" subfolder.
-- **Q**: Help!
-Why do my monks turn invisible?
-**A**: Make sure you unpack the installer into an empty directory instead of a folder that still has files from an older version of the installer.
-Leftover files can cause that effect.
-Rerun the installer after unpacking into an empty directory and this should be fixed.
 - **Q**: This doesn't work with Linux/Wine
 **A**: I made a shell script that should create missing symlinks that don't get created under wine: https://1drv.ms/u/s!Ark-SUz3-qr5qUcUahqd95ULA_sa
 Put this into your aoc folder (so next to the Voobly Mods directory) and run it.